nu11man/react-native-essentials/README.md

 ```

 #### Addional steps for specific libraries
-- **React Native Config**: In other to get the React Native config package to work in Android we need to add a plugin to our app, as [mentioned by the lib docs](https://github.com/luggit/react-native-config#extra-step-for-android).
+- **React Native Config**: In other to get the React Native Config package to work in Android we need to add a plugin to our app, as [mentioned by the lib docs](https://github.com/luggit/react-native-config#extra-step-for-android).
 In the second line of `android/app/build.gradle` write this:

    ```
       apply from: project(':react-native-config').projectDir.getPath() + "/dotenv.gradle"